 With such a huge industry, you’re sure to face some competition.
 In this guide, you’ll learn how to sell clothes online through advanced marketing techniques, maximizing your success.

 - Design for the apparel industry

 - Shopping feeds for the apparel industry

 - Conversion optimization for the apparel industry

-“A picture is worth a thousand words.”
+Make a Splash on Social Media“A picture is worth a thousand words.”
 This adage rings true for major brands and small businesses in the fashion and apparel industry.
 This industry, built on the notion that aesthetic is everything, is now even more reliant on visuals.
 Why?
 Because the latest social networks have birthed a new obsession with pictures and visual content.

 That’s where social media marketing comes into play.
 Social media allows apparel brands to not only showcase their products in a visually appealing way, but interact with their customers as well — a crucial skill in an industry where customer feedback and loyalty determines business longevity.
 Social networks like Facebook, Pinterest, Polyvore and Instagram help to fuel fashion-related buzz with the click of a button.
 For major brands and blossoming businesses, it’s no secret that social media is now a necessity to engage customers and promote products to a much larger audience.

 Social media is also a key factor in purchasing decisions.
 In fact, over 71 percent of consumers say that they are more likely to purchase a product based on social media referrals.
 For businesses in the apparel industry, this statistic is extremely important.
 Fashion brands must make social media a priority in 2015.